SharkyNebula/Supernova-Shipyard/README.md

 A plug-in for the base EV Nova scenario.
 If you place these plug-ins into your Nova Plug-ins folder, overwriting the base scenario, things **WILL** look funky.

+A total conversion that remakes the EV Nova universe while including the Supernova Shipyard designs.
+If you want that, wait for EVN: Triskelion.

 ### System requirements:

 Base: 0.65GB of RAM.